-When UCCS emerge from the Secure Channel and into the receiver, the security properties of the secure channel no longer protect the UCCS, which now are subject to the same security properties as any other unprotected data in the Verifier environment.
+When a UCCS emerges from the Secure Channel and into the receiver, the security properties of the secure channel no longer protect the UCCS, which is now subject to the same security properties as any other unprotected data in the Verifier environment.
 If the receiver subsequently forwards UCCS, they are treated as though they originated within the receiver.

 The Secure Channel context does not govern fully formed CWTs in the same way it governs UCCS.
 As with EATs (see [RFC9711]) nested in other EATs (Section 4.2.18.3 (Nested Tokens) of [RFC9711]), the Secure Channel does not endorse fully formed CWTs transferred through it.
 Effectively, the COSE envelope of a CWT (or a nested EAT) shields the CWT Claims Set from the endorsement of the secure channel.
-(Note that an EAT might add a nested UCCS Claim, and this statement does not apply to UCCS nested into UCCS; it only applies to fully formed CWTs.)
+(Note that a nested UCCS Claim might be added to EAT, and this statement does not apply to UCCS nested into UCCS; it only applies to fully formed CWTs.)